ssarl2/painting_house/painting_house/README.md

 - [ ] Bug - when page is refreshed, login info is gone.
 It should keep
 - [ ] Update storing images in DB.
 Big size images are causing not to display posts
   - [ ] It affects now the like feature when it's pressed for the big size images
+- [x] When logged in, do not show login button